CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 1. Are all relevant groups represented in the data?
 2. Do certain groups within the data need to be looked at, specifically?

-Gender is an obvious factor to keep in mind, but there are many others, such as ethnicity, which we were just recently reminded about when a Twitter thread went viral where zoom did not detect black faces for virtual backgrounds and Twitter auto-focused on white rather than Black people.
-There have also been studies showing that especially Black women are misclassified in facial recognition algorithms.
-Intersectional feminists state that, e.g. Black women have different issues than "just" the issues of women and black people combined and therefore need to be considered additionally.
-Then there are more genders than male and female, people of different ages, socio-economic backgrounds, disabled people,  … .
-Our society is diverse, and we need to find solutions that account for this diversity.
+Gender is an obvious factor to keep in mind when analysing data, but there are many others, such as ethnicity, which we were just recently reminded about when a Twitter thread went viral where Zoom did not detect black faces for virtual backgrounds and Twitter auto-focused on white rather than Black people.
+There have also been studies showing that Black women are especially likely to be misclassified in facial recognition algorithms.
+Intersectional feminists state that particular sub-groups, such as Black women, have different issues than "just" the issues of women and Black people combined and therefore need to be considered additionally.
+Our society is diverse, and we need to find solutions that account for diversity in characteristics such as genders (more than just male and female), age, socio-economic background, and disability.

 Educating yourself on potential biases is an important step.
-Next step is to ensure diverse teams and to make sure future data sets reflect different perspectives, for example, by including diverse participants in surveys, usability tests or labelled machine learning data sets.
+The next step is to ensure diverse teams and to make sure future data sets reflect different perspectives, for example, by including diverse participants in surveys, usability tests, or labelled machine learning data sets.
 We should also be aware that there is potential harm in analyses and machine learning algorithms.
-Sometimes, it might even be better not to proceed with a possibly discriminating analysis or automatization.
+Sometimes, it might even be better not to proceed with a possibly discriminating analysis or automatization all together.

 [^1]: Criado Pérez, C. Invisible Women: Data Bias in a World Designed for Men.
 New York, USA: Vintage.
 2019.